Types of Courses

-Foundation courses include general study courses applicable to all majors.
-Foundation courses provide students with the ability to efficiently set goals, and use technology and information resources.
-The Foundation courses prepare students to effectively pursue and secure a career position related to the students’ chosen program of study.
+- Foundation: Foundation courses include general study courses applicable to all majors.
+Foundation courses provide students with the ability to efficiently set goals, as well as use technology and information resources to effectively pursue and secure a career position related to the student’s chosen program of study.

-General Education courses are designed to provide students with an understanding of the breadth of knowledge, fundamental principles and questions, and methods of inquiry and problem solving.
-The basic categories of General Education are communication, the natural sciences, mathematics, and the social and behavioral sciences.
+- General: General education courses are designed to provide students with an understanding of the breadth of knowledge, fundamental principles and questions, and methods of inquiry and problem solving in the basic categories of communication, the natural sciences, the humanities, mathematics and the social and behavioral sciences.

 Our philosophy of education provides that students will be able to demonstrate proficiency in these essential academic competencies:

 - Problem Solving, Critical Thinking and Creative Thinking